Azure/terraform-cdk-constructs/API.md

 The properties include:
   - `location`: Required.
 The Azure region where the registry will be deployed.
   - `name`: Required.
 The name of the Container Registry.
-  - `resourceGroup`: Required.
-The Azure Resource Group in which to deploy the registry.
+  - `resourceGroup`: Optional.
+Reference to the resource group for deployment.
   - `sku`: Optional.
 The SKU of the Container Registry (e.g., Basic, Standard, Premium).
 Determines the features available.
   - `tags`: Optional.
 Tags for resource management.
   - `adminEnabled`: Optional.
 Specifies whether the admin user is enabled for the registry.
 Defaults to false if not set.